Dominate Your Market Through Ruthless Competitive Analysis

 - Use strategic searches

 Remember that awesome keyword matrix you created?
 For a refresher, check out episode 3 in our podcast series “ How to Gain Leads without Cold Calling or Door-to-Door Sales.”

-Plug in your selected keywords into Google.
-For example, let’s say you decide to target “dairy free chocolate.”
+Plug in your target keywords into Google.
+For example, let’s say you’re targeting “seo training denver.”

 Step 2: Organize your data

 Use Google Sheets, Excel, or the spreadsheet tool you prefer to organize your competitors by keywords from the previous step.